 However, culture change will not happen if just UKRI changes, we need others to join us on this journey.
-One part of UKRI’s role in this is supporting R&I community adoption of the Royal Society’s Résumé for Researchers (R4R)-like CVs.
+One part of UKRI’s role in this is supporting R&I community adoption of R4RI-like narrative CVs – a flexible narrative CV format that enables people and teams to evidence a wider range of skills and experience than a traditional academic CV.
 This is by working with partners across the research and innovation sector, nationally and internationally.

 Our aim is to share information about the ways we are all approaching this and to develop common approaches to resources.
 This includes a common evaluation framework that will help build the evidence base in this space.

 This approach is in keeping with the strategies of organisations including:

 - the UK government, which committed to driving the adoption of narrative CVs in its people and culture strategy